sayantan1989/projects/dummy-service-async-hook/README.md

 # Project Documentation/Wiki

-Simple service to demonstrate use if thread local storage
+Simple service to demonstrate use of thread local storage with node async_hooks

 # Set up
 use node: ">=14.20.0 <15.0.0"